Armani: EA7

 In 2004, Emporio Armani collaborated with Reebok to produce fashion shoes under the label EA7.
-Emporio Armani is the official kit supplier of Italian football club SSC Napoli under the EA7 brand.
+Emporio Armani is the official kit supplier of Italian football club Napoli under the EA7 brand.
 In basketball, the brand is the title sponsor and kit supplier of Olimpia Milano, and from the 2023/24 season it became the official kit supplier of Blu Basket 1971.

 Giorgio Armani Occhiali

 In 1987, Giorgio Armani Occhiali (lit.
 'Giorgio Armani Glasses') was established.
 In 1988, the company entered into a licensing agreement with Luxottica for eyewear.
 From 2003 until 2012, Safilo Group held the exclusive licence for Armani-branded eyewear before it returned to Luxottica until 2037.
 As part of the brand's first eyewear collection in 2021, it included a pair of oval-shaped wire-rimmed silver glasses that Giorgio Armani wore, in both sunglass and reading versions, since the late 1980s.